 Billing

-For more information about the ECS instance types that use the ARM architecture, refer to the following topics:
+For more information about the ECS instance types that use the ARM architecture and the pricing of these types, see the following topics:

 Schedule ARM workloads to ARM-based nodes

-If your cluster contains ARM-based nodes and other nodes and all workloads use the ARM architecture, you need to schedule the workloads only to ARM-based nodes.
+If your cluster contains ARM-based nodes and other nodes and all workloads use the ARM architecture, you must schedule the workloads only to ARM-based nodes.
 If pods are scheduled to other nodes, the pods cannot launch.
 By default, all ARM-based nodes have the kubernetes.io/arch=arm64

 label.
-You can use the nodeSelector or nodeAffinity setting to schedule workloads to ARM-based nodes.
+You can use the nodeSelector or nodeAffinity setting to schedule workloads to the nodes.

 Add the following constraint to pods.
 This way, the nodeSelector schedules pods to ARM-based nodes.
 The nodeSelector schedules the pods of the workload only to nodes that have the arm64